Turskyi/PlayTime/README.md

-• **Code Readability:** code is easily readable such that a fellow programmer can understand the purpose of the app, all variables, methods, and resource IDs are descriptively named such that another developer reading the code can easily understand their function, no unnecessary blank lines, no unused variables or methods, no commented out code.
+• **Code Readability:** code is easily readable such that a fellow programmer can understand the purpose of the app, all variables, methods, and resource IDs are descriptively named such that another developer reading the code can easily understand their function, with no unnecessary blank lines, no unused variables or methods, no commented-out code.

 • Screenshots: